vsczpv/risc-sa/README.md

   -z,--hazard ENUM:INT in [0 - 3] Needs: --output Excludes: --characterize-against
                               Parse pipeline hazards and dump a new file with NOPs and reorded instructions.
-                              This option must be used in conjunction to -t.
+                              This option must be used in conjunction to -o.
                               Valid options are: 0 (insertonly), 1 (forward), 2 (reorder), 3 (both).

   -f,--file TEXT:FILE REQUIRED